 Harry and Meghan ‘not contacted by royal family’ after car chase in New York

-The Duke and Duchess of Sussex have not been contacted by the royal family after claiming to have been involved in a “near-catastrophic” car chase, the PA news agency understands.
+The Duke and Duchess of Sussex have not been contacted by the royal family after claiming to have been involved in a “near-catastrophic” car chase.

 Harry and Meghan were followed by paparazzi after attending an awards ceremony with the duchess’s mother Doria Ragland in New York on Tuesday, the couple’s spokesperson said.

-Despite claims the three of them were subjected to a “relentless pursuit” involving half a dozen blacked-out vehicles, it is understood no members of the royal family had reached out as of 10pm on Wednesday.
+Despite claims the three of them were subjected to a “relentless pursuit” involving half a dozen blacked-out vehicles, the PA news agency reports no members of the royal family had reached out to the couple as of 10pm on Wednesday.

 A Buckingham Palace spokeswoman declined to comment.